Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 • You still assemble auth, APIs and storage yourself

-Choose this instead if: you need hyperscale and a vast ecosystem, and you have no data-sovereignty requirement.
+Choose this instead if: you need hyperscale and a vast ecosystem, and you have no Australian-ownership requirement.

 3

-Supabase US-owned · Supabase Inc. (Delaware) CLOUD Act
+Supabase US-owned · Supabase Inc. (Delaware) Foreign parent

 Best all-round developer experience

 The most-loved open-source Backend-as-a-Service: managed Postgres plus instant APIs, auth, storage and realtime, with a superb developer experience and a Sydney region.
 Open-source and self-hostable.
-But Supabase Inc. is US-incorporated, so its hosted cloud carries CLOUD Act exposure — self-hosting on Australian infrastructure is the sovereign path.
+But Supabase Inc. is US-owned, so its hosted cloud is run by a foreign company, self-hosting on Australian infrastructure is the Australian-owned path.

 • Excellent DX; Postgres-based (portable, no lock-in)